christianThardy/christianThardy.github.io/setup.md

 Traditionally(about <a href="https://en.wikipedia.org/wiki/Linguistics#History" title="wikipedia" rel="nofollow">3,000</a> years), the scope about how human brains compute during the processing and understanding of language has been pretty limited to humans, and this view of the world when applied to machines has been largely confined to abstract theoretical concepts.
 Developing applications that facilitate language interfacing via meaning representation is fairly recent(about <a href="https://en.wikipedia.org/wiki/Natural_language_processing#:~:text=Natural%20language%20processing%20has%20its%20roots%20in%20the%201950s." title="wikipedia" rel="nofollow">70</a> years) and it is a hard task.

-In any case, a future where computers achieve a human-level of understanding of the fundamental principles and properties that make up language and cognition will likely be realized through a pragmatic, rather than a theoretical perspective of how the world works.
+In any case, a future where computers achieve a human-level of understanding of the fundamental principles and properties that make up language and cognition will likely be realized through a pragmatic, rather than an imperfect theoretical perspective of how the world works.

 Most linguists would be up in arms over this, and fair enough, it breaks their entire universe.
 But I am prepared to assert that in the field, simple linguistic features are not enough on their own to help computers with meaning representation.